KunLiu1210/supervisor/README.rst

 Documentation
 -------------

-You can view the Dependency Function `in the Introduction.txt
+**You can view the Example of the Recursive Dependency Function for supervisor** `in the Introduction.txt
 <https://github.com/FAKERINHEART/supervisor/blob/dev-3.3.1-sr1/Introduction.txt>`_ .

 You can view the current Supervisor documentation online `in HTML format